 4.1 What car parking in the village is available for residents?
-Some units with own garage or carport attached or adjacent to the unit Some units with own garage or carport separate from the unit □ Some units with own car park space adjacent to the unit \Box Some units with own car park space separate from the unit oxtimes General car parking for residents in the village □ Other parking e.g. caravan or boat ☑ 20 units with no car parking for residents \Box No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
-Visitor parking is for visitors only.
-4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Details of restrictions are available on request.
+Some units with own garage or carport attached or adjacent to the unit Some units with own garage or carport separate from the unit Some units with own car park space adjacent to the unit Some units with own car park space separate from the unit General car parking for residents in the village Other parking e.g. caravan or boat 0 units with no car parking for residents No car parking for residents in the village Note from the scheme operator: restrictions on resident's car parking include: Residents may only park in the Village if they have a carport of garage or an agreement to use one of the car parks.
+Visitor parking is 4.2 Is parking in the for visitors only. village available for visitors?
+If yes, parking restrictions include Details of restrictions are available on request.
 Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
-Year village construction started: 1993 ⊠ Fully developed / completed □ Partially developed / completed □ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016
+Year village construction started: 1996 ⊠ Fully developed / completed □ Partially developed / completed □ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable

 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act? □ Yes ⊠ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Arts and crafts room Auditorium BBQ area outdoors BBQ area outdoors BIIIiards room Bowling green [indoor/outdoor] Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library Medical consultation room Restaurant Shop Swimming pool [indoor/outdoor] [heated/not heated] Separate lounge in community centre Spa [indoor / outdoor] [heated / not heated Storage area for boats / caravans Tennis court [full/half] Village bus or transport Workshop Other Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
+Part 6 - Facilities onsite 6.1 The following facilities are currently available to residents: □ Activities or games room □ Arts and crafts room □ Auditorium □ BBQ area outdoors □ BBQ area outdoors □ Billiards room □ Bowling green [indoor/outdoor] □ Business centre (e.g. computers, printers, internet access) □ Chapel / prayer room □ Communal laundries □ Community room or centre □ Dining room □ Gym □ Hairdressing or beauty room □ Library □ Medical consultation room □ Restaurant □ Shop ☑ Swimming pool [indoor/outdoor] [heated/not heated] □ Separate lounge in community centre ☑ Spa [indoor / outdoor] [heated / not heated □ Storage area for boats / caravans □ Tennis court [full/half] ☑ Village bus or transport □ Workshop □ Other that is not funded from the Generals on access or sharing of facilities al Services Charge paid by residents or s (e.g. with an aged care facility).